 The United States Constitution requires that a census of America’s population be taken every ten years as mandated by Article I, Section 2.
 The goal of the 2020 Census is to ensure that every resident in the United States is counted.
 The U.S. Constitution mandates the apportionment of representatives among the states for the House of Representatives every 10 years.

 This year, we need to complete our Census by the mandated date.
-CENSUS EXTENDED DAY this year is September 30th, 2020.
+THE NEW CENSUS EXTENDED DAY this year is October 31st, 2020.
 For more information, read congressman's Vicente Gonzalez's letter below to read on the new change due to COVID-19 affecting our community nation-wide.

 The data collected by the decennial census is used to distribute billions in federal funds to local communities.
 By law, the U.S. Census Bureau must deliver a report of population counts to the President of the United States on or before December 31, 2020.

 The Document Center provides easy access to public documents.
 Click on one of the categories below to see related documents or use the search function.

 Documents sorted by SEQ in Ascending Order within category